 The Need for Treatment

 When left untreated, ketamine dependence can take over a person’s life in the same way any other form of drug addiction does.
 Add to this the ongoing damage done to the brain and a person’s overall quality of life and health will likely see ongoing decline.

-If you or someone you know struggles with ketamine dependence and have questions about available treatment options, please feel free to call our toll-free helpline at 800-609-2774 to speak with one of our addictions specialists.
+If you or someone you know struggles with ketamine dependence and have questions about available treatment options, please feel free to call our toll-free helpline at 800-609-2774 (Who Answers?) to speak with one of our addictions specialists.